 Model validation followed standard practices in the field.
-We tested all mathematical functions in the model to ensure they were consistent with the report (and supplemental Appendix materials).
-We also conducted stress testing with null input values to ensure the model was producing findings consistent with expectations.
+We conducted stress testing with null input values to ensure the model was producing findings consistent with expectations.
 Further, independent modelers tested the mathematical functions in the model as well as the specific inputs and corresponding outputs.
 Model validation was also conducted in terms of comparisons of model findings to the available clinical trial evidence.